ckinateder/google-photos-exif-merger/README.md

 ![Demo](img/app.png)

 I have wasted so much time trying to merge 400 gigabytes of my exported photos from Google Takeout that I decided to make a tool so that nobody else has to go through this.
 I tried a bunch of publicly available options, but none worked for me, so I made my own.
 Hopefully this works for you too.

-**THIS DOES NOT YET FULLY WORK!!!**
+Use at your own risk – although no original files are modified, so no data should be lost.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>